 - The questions, criteria, scoring and evaluation methodology are to be conducted in accordance with the principles described earlier in the paper.
 With that in mind, globally diverse evaluation panelists will staff evaluation panels.
-The diversity of evaluators and access to experts in all regions of the world will ensure application evaluations take into account cultural, technical and business norms in the regions from which applications originate. - Evaluation teams will consist of two independent panels.
+The diversity of evaluators and access to experts in all regions of the world will ensure application evaluations take into account cultural, technical and business norms in the regions from which applications originate. - Independent eEvaluation teams will consist of two independent panels.
 One will evaluate the applications against the financial criteria.
 The other will evaluate the applications against the technical & operational criteria.
 Given the requirement that technical and financial planning be well integrated, it is likely that one organization will coordinate the information transfer between panels.
 Other relevant experts (e.g., technical, audit, legal, insurance, finance) in pertinent regions will provide advice as required. - Precautions will be taken to ensure that no member of the Evaluation Teams will have any interest or association that may be viewed as a real or potential conflict of interest with an applicant or application.
-All members must adhere to the Code of Conduct and Conflict of Interest guidelines that are found in Module 2. - Communications between the evaluation teams and the applicants will be through an online interface.
+All members have signed a Deed of Confidentiality/ Non-Disclosure Agreement relating specifically to this tender/project.must adhere to the Code of Conduct and Conflict of Interest guidelines that are found in Module 2. - Communications between the evaluation teams and the applicants will be through an online interface.
 During the evaluation, evaluators may pose a set of clarifying questions to an applicant, to which the applicant may respond through the interface. - Confidentiality: ICANN will post applications after the close of the application period.
 The applications consist of the answers to the questions below.
-The answers to all questions will be published except for the Demonstration of Financial Capability questions (Questions 45 50) and the Registry Transition question (40).
+The answers to all questions will be published except for the Demonstration of Financial Capability questions (Questions 5245 5057) and the Registry Transition question (407).
 The answers to these questions will be kept confidential.